Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experimental Setup

 \textbf{Ground truth MI.} By the properties of the multivariate normal distribution, the ground truth MI of \cref{eq: mi_standard_gauss} is available in closed form as follows:

 where we indicate with $|\bm{\Sigma}|$ the determinant of the covariance matrix of $q$.
 Since $\bm{\Sigma}$ is a block diagonal, we have:

 where $\bm{\Sigma}^{(b)}$ is a single block.
 Hence, the actual MI depends on the dimensionality of the data (see \cref{tab: real_mi} for the ground truth values).
-Here, we use the real MI as a ground truth for our experiments.
+Here, we use a rounded version of the real MI as a ground truth for our experiments, similar to prior work.

 \textbf{Dataset and Evaluation.} We consider a dataset of 100,000 data points drawn independently from both distributions.
 Out of these, we leave out 10,000 samples from $q$ as a test set.
 The models are evaluated based on the Mean Absolute Error (MAE) between the average $\log$-likelihood ratio estimated on the samples from $q$ and the ground truth MI.